Foster Care and Adoption

 - Able to pass a DCS records check

-- Willing to abide by Office of Licensing, DCS and Southwest Human Development rules and regulations
+- Willing to abide by DCS rules and regulations

 - Able to participate in pre-service training

-- Able to ensure their home meets life-safety inspection requirements
+- Able to ensure your home meets life-safety inspection requirements

 - Able to embrace the concept of “shared parenting”